argonne-lcf/balsam/docs/user-guide/appdef.md

 1. The launcher wallclock time expired and the Job was terminated while still running.
 The launcher marks the job state as `RUN_TIMEOUT`.
 2. The application finished with a nonzero exit code.
 This is interpreted by the launcher as an *error*, and the job state is set to `RUN_ERROR`.

-The `handle_timeout` hook gives us an oppportunity to manage timed-out jobs in the `RUN_TIMEOUT` state.
+The `handle_timeout` hook gives us an opportunity to manage timed-out jobs in the `RUN_TIMEOUT` state.
 The *default* Balsam action is to immediately mark the timed out job as `RESTART_READY`: it is simply eligible to run again as soon as resources are available.
 If you wish to *fail* the job or tweak inputs before running again, this is the right place to do it.